MPGEEZY/WHSTechNotes/journal.md

 # October 6, 2025

 If i was in charge of my own school i would'nt allow the use of Ai, but i would only the use of google translate.
 That way students who don't speak the same langueg can still commuacate with each other. i'd also let the students play cool math games, only when they are done with all there work and have no missing asiments.
 Anothor change would allow students to use there phones during lunch, so all the kids can relax and have fun while they eat and chat with their friends.
 I belive this way the students will do better on there school work, better communact with other students better, and reduce stress in the school.

+# october 15, 2025

+i made my prompt into a presontion. everything that it made was expected, exsppecpt for the imanges and the fact that it made more then one presontaion. i could've inproved my prompt by adding more detail and being more disrictive. being a prompt engineer could be a good, because you could type prompt to finish work quickly.